Dental Implants to Stabilize Dentures

-Before any work is done, you will visit with Dr. Hernandez, owner and director of Parkwood Dental, who has advanced training in the placement and restoration of implants.
+Before any work is done, you will visit Dr. Hernandez, owner, and director of Parkwood Dental, who has advanced training in the placement and restoration of implants.
 Dr. Hernandez will help you determine if you are a candidate for dental implants.

 During the exam, Dr. Hernandez will review your medical and dental histories, take necessary X-rays and digital images and create impressions of your teeth and gums so that models can be made.
 In some cases, we may order a computed tomography, or CT scan, of your mouth to see how much bone is available and to determine the best locations for the implants.

 If you do not have a complete denture to replace your missing teeth, we will make you a temporary one.
 You will use this temporary denture until the new implant-supported denture is placed.
 By making this temporary denture, we will be able to determine the best position for the teeth in the final denture.